end-of-game/cloudunit/documentation/DEV-GUIDE-LINUX.md

 ### General Rules

 * You have to configure a local dns (see further) to send any requests from your host to VM (IP fixed at 192.168.50.4)
-* You use your favorite idea (intellij, Eclipse) to develop the maven project into 'cloudunit/cu-manager'.
+* You use your favorite idea (intellij, Eclipse) to develop the maven project cloudunit
 * The backend is a spring application exposing a REST API
 * The frontend is an AngularJS 1.4 consuming the backend API from Spring Java
 * You run the project with an embedded tomcat via maven tasks (tomcat:run).
 No need to install Tomcat locally.